Vinaykumarkajjapu2311/GDGC-App/README.md

 5.Scan the QR code displayed in the terminal or browser to view the app on your device.

 Note: Due to Lack of Time, Login Authentication and many Screens were not Completed,So You can use anything and logged In, The Validation is not Done properly.

+You can see the ScreenShots of the App in the GDGC VNEVJIET APP Documnet in the  repo.